Uhuru Kenyatta, Raila Odinga lead Kenyans in celebrating Kenya’s UNSC win

 “This vote is also a major statement on how this country has presented itself to the world, as a nation determined to find homegrown solutions to challenges to peace, stability, and prosperity and in the process provide a pragmatic example to the rest of the world”.

 Kenya was declared the winner on Thursday night, after beating Djibouti with 129 votes against 62 in the second round of voting at the UNSC headquarters in New York City.

 Kenya enjoyed the support of the African Union, even as Djibouti pushed to have the seat due to Nairobi’s past participation on the Security Council and the principle of rotation.

-French-speaking Djibouti and English-speaking Kenya both highlighted their roles in seeking peace on the Horn of Africa, as well as their contributions to UN peacekeeping options.
+French-speaking Djibouti and English-speaking Kenya both highlighted their roles in seeking peace in the Horn of Africa, as well as their contributions to UN peacekeeping options.

-Kenya won largely due to its support for refugees from Somalia and South Sudan, as well as to its support to the two countries’ fragile governments.
+Kenya won largely due to its support for refugees from Somalia and South Sudan, as well as to its support of the two countries’ fragile governments.

 During an initial vote Wednesday, Kenya was unable to secure the required two-thirds majority after garnering 113 votes against Djibouti’s 78, prompting a repeat poll Thursday.

 The UN General Assembly elected on Wednesday four new members of the Security Council for 2021 and 2022, with Canada losing out again and the battle for the African seat going to a second round.

 India, Mexico, Norway, and Ireland were chosen as non-permanent members, while Djibouti and Kenya — both of which failed to receive the two-thirds vote majority required to win — will go to a second round of voting on Thursday.